Roopaish/Portfolio-and-Blogs-11ty/src/posts/setup-github-pages-for-flutter.md

 ---
 # Setup Github Pages for Flutter Web-App with Github Actions

-Use Github Actions to auto build the github-pages as soon as you push it to github.<br/>
+Use Github Actions to auto build the github-pages as soon as you push it to github.
 [Refrence](https://github.com/Roopaish/Ultimate-Flutter-App)

 1. Inside project folder or repository, add a new folder '/.github/workflows'.